Private chef · Providence, Rhode Island

 Do you cook for corporate dinners in Providence?

-What’s the difference between a private chef and a caterer?
+What is the difference between a private chef and a caterer?

 Do you cook in nearby Cranston, Pawtucket, North Providence, and Barrington?